Raiders NFL Draft Prospect: T Dawand Jones, Ohio State

 Offensive lineman Dawand Jones, Ohio State Buckeyes

-The Ohio State Buckeyes had two great tackles on their starting line this past season and one of them is set to get selected in the first round, the second, well, he will be selected on Day Two of the draft.
+The Ohio State Buckeyes had two great tackles on their starting line this past season.
+One of them is set to get selected in the first round, and the second will be selected on Day Two of the draft.

-Tackle Dawand Jones manned up at right tackle for the last two years and has played at least three games in his four year career in Columbus.
+Tackle Dawand Jones manned up at right tackle for the last two seasons and has played at least three games in his four-year career in Columbus.

-“Size is astounding, length and mass that is visible from the nosebleeds,” said Draft Bible on Jones.
+“Size is astounding, length and mass that is visible from the nosebleeds,” Draft Bible said of Jones.

 “Naturally wide base that remains consistent throughout his pass set.
 Hand fighting is non-negotiable.
 His innate length prohibits pass rushers from reaching his chest.
 Heavy hands that disrupt defenders trying to work a move.
 Plays long through the point of attack, as expected with his frame.
 Impressive anchor that is seldom threatened.”

-Jones stands at 6-foot-8, 360 pounds, a mountain at right tackle, who allowed just four sacks in his four-year career.

-He is capable of taking edge rushers out the game, and help move players back in the run game.
+Jones stands 6-8 and weighs 360 pounds, a mountain at right tackle which allowed only four sacks in his four-year career.
+He can take edge rushers out of the game and help move players back into the running game.

-He might not be the athletic type, but his strength and great technique makes up for it.
+Although he might not be athletic, his strength and great technique make up for it.

 The Raiders have plugged and played different players at right tackle, and while there was some prosperity, it wasn’t consistent.

-Jones is a true right tackle that in my opinion is the best at that position and can become the missing piece in the Raiders offensive line.
+In my opinion, Jones is a true right tackle who is the best at that position and can become the missing piece in the Raiders' offensive line.

 Projected as a day two selection, the Raiders can select an elite prospect in the first round and later select Jones with another pick in the later rounds.

-Jones has all the intangibles of becoming the Raiders draft steal in this year’s draft.
+Jones has all the intangibles of becoming the Raiders' steal in this year’s draft.

 Watch the NFL Playoffs live when you get your Raiders tickets from SI Tickets HERE.